circleci/circleci-docs/jekyll/_cci2/private-images.md

           aws_secret_access_key: $ECR_AWS_SECRET_ACCESS_KEY  # or project UI envar reference
 ```

-Both options are virtually the same; however, the second option enables you to specify the variable name you want for the credentials.
+Both options are virtually the same, however, the second option enables you to specify the variable name you want for the credentials.
 This can come in handy where you have different AWS credentials for different infrastructure.
-For example, lets say your SaaS app runs the speedier tests and deploys to staging infrastructure on every commit while for Git tag pushes, we run the full-blown test suite before deploying to production:
+For example, let's say your SaaS app runs the speedier tests and deploys to staging infrastructure on every commit while for Git tag pushes, we run the full-blown test suite before deploying to production:

 ```yaml
 version: 2